 Or how to talk to therapists about your insurance.
 I recently switched insurances after moving for my first salaried job with benefits, and the process of finding a therapist with my new insurance in a new state has been quite the obstacle.

 Every therapist has their own method of payment, whether it’s out of network, in network, sliding scale, or specific insurances only.
 Determine what you’re willing to spend, whether your want to spend it once a week, bi-weekly, or once a month, and be sure to ask up front (if you can’t find the information) what their insurance policy is.
 Out of network means paying the full session amount, submitting paperwork to the insurance company, and waiting for X amount of weeks to receive 70 percent (or whatever the amount is) back via check.
 For me, that’s not an option because my income doesn’t allow for that much wiggle room when it comes to therapy.
 I’ve done sliding scale before, with my couples therapist, and that simply means you and your therapist work out an agreement to pay what you can per session.
 If you’re working with a limited budget, I highly recommend looking into therapists who accept sliding scale (and there are a lot of great therapists who utilize this method of payment).
 The financials can be tough, and become even more tough when every therapist has their own personal method of payment, but it’s simple enough to ask about their policy and email them your insurance ID to have them check whether or not your insurance and potential therapist are compatible.
+(NDIS plan holders who avail of plan management won’t need to go through these hardships in claiming their entitlements as a manager would be happy to do all the dirty work for them.)

 2. What are you needs?